reybrac/Weather-dashboard/README.md

 ## General Info

-Creating a Weather dashbaord utilizing JQuery, Javascript, CSS, HTML, and the Open Weather API connection (https://openweathermap.org/api).
+Creating a Weather dashboard utilizing JQuery, Javascript, CSS, HTML, and the Open Weather API connection (https://openweathermap.org/api).

 This exersize helped introduce the concept of API connections.
 1. There was an initial API call to look up the weather for a specific city.
 This required input from a user to enter a specific city.